- You can benefit from tax-advantaged investing in an IRA.

 Both Traditional and Roth IRAs offer tax advantages, a wide variety of investment options, the flexibility to choose whether or not to invest annually, and the same contribution limits.
 Traditional IRA

 - Offers tax-deferred growth potential.
 You pay no taxes on any investment earnings until you withdraw or “distribute” the money from your account, presumably in retirement.1

-Additionally, depending on your income, your contribution may be tax deductible.1 Roth IRA
+Additionally, depending on whether you’re covered by a retirement plan with your employer and your income, your contribution may be tax deductible.1 Roth IRA

 – Offers tax-free growth potential.
 Earnings are distributed tax-free in retirement, if a five-year waiting period has been met and you are at least age 59½, or as a result of your death, disability, or using the first time homebuyer exception.
 Since contributions to a Roth IRA are made with after-tax dollars, there is no tax deduction regardless of income.
 Who can contribute to an IRA

-- You and your spouse, if filing jointly, can contribute to a Traditional IRA if you are under age 70½ and have earned income.
+- You and your spouse, if filing jointly, can contribute to a Traditional IRA if you have earned income.
 You can make a non-deductible contribution to a Traditional IRA even if your income exceeds Modified Adjusted Gross Income (MAGI) deduction limits.
 You and your spouse, if filing jointly, can contribute to a Roth IRA at any age as long as you have earned income and are at or under MAGI phase-out limits.Small business SIMPLE & SEP IRAs

 - SEP IRAs and SIMPLE IRAs are often offered by small businesses as a retirement plan for their employees.
 These plans can be ideal for small businesses with a few employees.
 A SEP IRA is a Traditional IRA that holds employer contributions under the SEP plan.2